AshuraMajestic/AshuraWebBlog/README.md

 npx prisma init --datasource-provider postgresql
 ```

-Change your DATABASE_URL in .nv according to your database configuration
+Change your DATABASE_URL in .env according to your database configuration

 ### Now we will create model for the blog